easycountdk/AUinnovation/README.md

 This is the Windows desktop program to use for the Applied Innovation in Engineering class.
 To install the program do following:

-STEP 1 - download file
-Download the ZIP file to your computer:
+STEP 1 - download file to your computer:
 a) select the green button 'CODE'
 b) select 'Download ZIP'

 The file 'AUinnovation-main.zip' will now be in your download folder on your PC.